Operator dependence and robustness of spacetime-localized response in a quantum critical spin chain: Review of Spacetime-localized response

 Previous work~\cite{Bamba2024} demonstrated this phenomenon in a concrete setting using a quantum spin chain.
 Specifically, the transverse-field Ising model on a one-dimensional ring was considered, which is defined by the Hamiltonian

 where $\sigma_j^{x,z}$ are Pauli matrices acting on site $j$, and periodic boundary conditions $\sigma_{L+1} = \sigma_1$ are imposed.
 The critical point is realized at $h = J$, where the model is described by a conformal field theory with central charge $c=1/2$.
-Although this value of $c$ lies outside the usual regime where holographic dualities are well controlled, the spacetime-localized response was still clearly observed~\cite{Bamba2024}.
-This is because the phenomenon is essentially governed by the causal structure of two-point functions, which is shared across CFTs with different central charges.
+Although this value of $c$ lies outside the usual regime where holographic dualities are well controlled, {in the sense that no standard semiclassical gravity dual is known, the spacetime localized response was still clearly observed~\cite{Bamba2024}.
+This is because the phenomenon is essentially governed by the causal structure of low order correlation functions, in particular two point functions, which is shared across CFTs with different central charges.
+In this sense, the classical null geodesic picture in AdS should be understood as a geometric representation of this universal causal structure, rather than as a direct gravitational dual of the spin model.}

 To probe the response, a short-time local perturbation was applied to the transverse spin operator $\sigma_j^x$.
-This choice is motivated by the fact that $\sigma_j^x$ corresponds to the fermion number operator $n_j = c_j^\dagger c_j$ under the Jordan-Wigner transformation, via the relation $n_j = \frac{1}{2}(1 - \sigma_j^x)$ [see Appendix~\ref{appendix:JW}].
+This choice is motivated by the fact that $\sigma_j^x$ corresponds to the fermion number operator $n_j = c_j^\dagger c_j$ under the Jordan-Wigner transformation, via the relation $n_j = \frac{1}{2}(1 - \sigma_j^x)$ (see Appendix~\ref{appendix:JW}).
 Accordingly, the perturbation used in Ref.~\cite{Bamba2024} was implemented in the fermionic language as

 where $\phi_j = \frac{2\pi}{L} \left( j - \frac{L}{2} \right)$ denotes the angular coordinate of site $j$ on the ring.
 The source function $\mathcal{J}(t, \phi_j)$ is sharply localized both spatially and temporally, with characteristic widths on the order of $\sigma_\phi$ and $\sigma_t$, respectively, ensuring that the perturbation is confined within a small number of sites and a short time interval.
 This perturbation couples to the operator dual to the bulk scalar field in the holographic picture, and is therefore suitable for realizing the spacetime-localized response.